karink520/git-and-github-intro/git_workshop.md

     `git remote add origin https://github.com/username/new_repo`

     `git push -u origin main`

+If you need to enter a password, copy the personal access token you created in step 2.

 5. Check that the example file you made in part I should shows up in your account on GitHub!
 (You should see it under the code tab.)